stonepros/stone/doc/releases/nautilus.rst

   option, you will need to adjust your config to set the new global option or revert to the default of .05 (5%).

-* By default, Ceph no longer issues a health warning when there are misplaced objects (objects that are fully replicated but not stored on the intended OSDs).
+* By default, Stone no longer issues a health warning when there are misplaced objects (objects that are fully replicated but not stored on the intended OSDs).
 You can reenable the old warning by setting ``mon_warn_on_misplaced`` to ``true``.